 Dictionary of Classical Mythology, Symbols, Attributes & Associations (Ref.
 BL 715 .B44 1982) is arranged by topic, not person or god.
 A Concise Dictionary of Classical Mythology (Ref.
 BL 715 .G713 1990); Dictionary of Classical Mythology (Ref.
 BL 715 .Z5); The Encyclopedia of Classical Mythology (Ref.
 BL 715 .A413).
-Brewer's Dictionary of Phrase and Fable.
-Also Common Glossary which lists terms and definitions; Beazley Archive Illustrated Dictionary.
+Brewer's Dictionary of Phrase and Fable.; Beazley Archive Illustrated Dictionary.
 Smith's Dictionary of Greek and Roman Biography and Mythology (Ref.
 DE 5 .S75 ) is a 3- volume classic (1880) arranged by subject.
 The Bloomberg Dictionary of Myth.

 Crowell's Handbook of Classical Mythology (Ref.
 BL 303 .T75 1970) is more than a dictionary, although it has that format.
 The preface says that the book is "a collection of stories" that tells the myths of Rome and Greece in a readable form.
 And it does.
 Entries range from a few lines to a few pages.
 Myth (Ref.
 BL 303 .M35 1996) covers all geographic areas of myth; mostly gods and goddesses but topics too.
 Strong on American Indians.

 Yahoo's Greek Mythology.
 This is an alphabetical directory of sites in Greek mythology.

 Greek Mythology Link is the best that I have seen; some parts of this site have been discussed below for quick reference but you really ought to look at the whole thing.

 Search Engine: Search Greek Mythology.
 Sites are rated between 1-4 stars.